Lance Bass Puts In an Offer to Buy Iconic 'Brady Bunch' House

-Lance Bass is one step closer to owning the Brady Bunch house.
+"I'm feeling heartbroken today," Bass Instagrammed.
+"As many of you may have heard, we placed the winning bid on the iconic Brady Bunch house-- at least that’s what we were told.
+The agent representing the estate informed us we made the winning bid (which was WAY over the asking price) after the final deadline for all offers had passed -- even writing up the 'winning bid' for my team after informing me of the good news.
+Isn’t a deadline a deadline?
+This was a dream come true for me and I spent the night celebrating amongst friends, family, and fans alike."

+"The next day, due to 'unforeseen circumstances' the same agent informed us that there’s another Corporate Buyer (Hollywood studio) who wants the house at any cost," he continued.
+"We were prepared to go even higher but totally discouraged by the sellers agent, they will outperform any bid with unlimited resources.
+How is this fair or legal??
+How can I compete with a billion dollar corporate entity?
+I truly believe I was used to drive up the price of the home knowing very well that this corporation intended on making their offer and it’s not a good feeling.
+I feel used but most importantly I’m hurt and saddened by this highly questionable outcome.
+I just hope it is not demolished.
+Thanks for all the love and support. #CrushedDream #ShadyAF #DouglasElliman #ShadyBrady To make me happier you can register and vote November 6th!"

-The former *NSYNC member shared on Friday that he's put in an offer on the iconic TV sitcom's home.
-While he isn't officially the owner just yet, the 39-year-old musician and TV star is excited about what's to come.
+Bass shared on Friday that he's put in an offer on the iconic TV sitcom's home.
+While he wasn't officially the owner just yet, the 39-year-old musician and TV star said he was excited about what's to come.

 "Super excited to announce they accepted my offer on the #BradyBunch house last night!!!
 This is going to be a fun project!"
 Bass tweeted.
 The Studio City, California, house served as the exterior of the Bradys' home (interior shots were actually filmed in a Los Angeles studio) and is for sale for the price of $1.88 million.